metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 ***

 **Los Angeles covers if**
-the offensive line can insulate Justin Herbert from pressure.
+Justin Herbert stays insulated from pressure.
 It helps that Dallas is down their two best pass rushers this week.
+Also, seeing the offensive line hold up admirably last week in pass protection against Washington's venerable defensive front is reassuring.

 **Dallas covers if
 **their offense can dominate time of possession by emphasizing the ground game with Ezekiel Elliott.